 For heavy round seeds - including most brassicas - it is possible to set a division point that retains 99% of the good seed while removing 99% of the chaff.
-Fill the hopper, watch it run, pack up the clean seed, pat yourself on the back for growing easily-cleaned seeds, and grab a beer...
+Fill the hopper, watch it run, pack up the clean seed, pat yourself on the back for growing easily-cleaned seeds, and grab a beverage of your choice...